 - Happy Meals

 For dinner, it’s a good idea to stick with a bunless, sauceless burger and a plain side salad.
 As with your lunch options, watch out for burgers that like to toss onion rings into their sandwich.
-You may also want to hold the pickles as well.

 Safe dinner options: